MartijnVanbiervliet/blog/content/posts/fosdem-2025.md

 title = 'Truly Open AI at FOSDEM 2025'
 +++

 This month, I attended FOSDEM, the conference that unites developers and open-source software enthusiasts across Europe.
 It's an amazing opportunity to learn about the latest improvements in open-source software.
-Developers across Europe unite at this conference, to share how they use or create open-source software.
+At FOSDEM, speakers share their latest contributions to open-source projects and how they can be used or improved.
 The energy in the open-source community is overwhelming.
 With over a thousand lectures in a single weekend, FOSDEM offers something for everyone.

 This year's edition took place on the campus of Université Libre de Bruxelles.
 While there were many lectures to enjoy, I spent most of Sunday in the *Low-level AI Engineering and Hacking* developer room.
 In this article, I look at three projects that caught my interest.